 3. Self-Doubt and Self-Pitty

 You seem like you are half-asleep.
 You purposely run yourself down emotionally and physically.
 This way, others need to feel sorry for you.
-If you aren’t having a major crisis of some sort, you’ll relive the ones from your past.
+If you aren’t having a significant crisis of some sort, you’ll relive the ones from your past.

 It’s more than a lack of self-confidence.
 You break things to make sure they don’t work.
-You break everything from machines to relationships.
+You ruin everything from machines to relationships.
 Self-doubt becomes self-destruction.
 The worst part is you find a sense of fulfillment in being inept.

 4. The Blamer

 An overt external example would be for those with extremist religious beliefs.
-This gives the “chosen ones” special privileges to blame.
+It gives the “chosen ones” special privileges to blame.
 Now you can blame in the name of your imaginary friend.
 Now your enjoyment is righteous.
 You blame people for being poor or born of any other ethnic group but yours.

 Another more overt aspect of the inward focus is punishing yourself.
 You find creative ways to blame yourself for things you can’t control, like the weather.
 All the better if you make a mistake.
 But some people find fault by looking in the mirror.
 They don’t like what they see based on some unattainable cultural standards.
 Then they engage in self-harming behavior to punish themselves.